News, Wildlife & Scenery | July 18, 2012

 Wildlife alert issued after reports of wildlife being fed and several black bears struck on park roads.

-Parks Canada asks visitors to drive carefullyand avoid feeding animals.
+Parks Canada asks visitors to drive carefully on mountain park roads and avoid feeding animals.

 Wildlife face considerable risks this time of year.
 Wolves and black bears are two species of particular concern.
-With record-breaking snowfall last winter and a late melt in spring, many remain in valley bottoms in search of food, placing them in close proximity to roads and increasing the probability of accidents.
+Many wolves and black bears remain in valley bottoms in search of food which places in close proximity to roads and increasing the probability of accidents.

-Parks Canada is also reminding visitors that feeding or harassing wildlife is against the law and visitors should avoid touching, enticing, feeding, or harassing wildlife.
-Feeding wildlife can lead to habituation, causing animals to lose their wariness of humans and increasing the risk of accidents.
-There have been reports of visitors feeding wildlife in the mountain parks this spring and summer, including a recent incident on Highway 93S in Kootenay National Park where a wolf was approached and fed.
+Parks Canada also reminds visitors that feeding or harassing wildlife is against the law and visitors should avoid touching, enticing, feeding, or harassing wildlife. this practise can lead to habituation, causing animals to lose their wariness of humans and increasing the risk of accidents.

 Parks Canada employs a number of on-the-ground management actions to help reduce roadside wildlife collisions and habituation, including the use of Bear Guardians and signage to alert visitors to the presence of wildlife on roads.
 Bear Guardians interact with visitors on park roads to prevent, monitor and manage bear jams.
 Bear Guardians work closely with resource conservation personnel, who are trained to work directly with bears to minimize the probability of bear/human conflicts and keep bears away from roads, garbage and other risks.